ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/-AzyBq9jj6o?list=PLPn3rQCo3XrOBxe6e7EJ-hdoK4hTs3VqS" title="How To Make Read+Write Interactions Custom Contracts Using Web3GL On web3.unity v2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Solidity Contract Example

+This code snippet defines a simple smart contract example where the `myTotal` variable (initialized at 0) is added to (by the input value `_myArg`) and updated to a new total.

 ```csharp
 // SPDX-License-Identifier: MIT